Ashkon Software LLC

 A bear market is a condition in which the prices of securities or indexes are falling, and investors are pessimistic about the market's future performance.
 A decline of 20 percent or more from a recent high is typically used to define a bear market, although the term can also refer to a general downward trend that lasts for an extended period of time.
 In contrast, a bull market is characterized by rising prices and optimism about the market's future direction.

 During a bear (opposite of bull) market, investors may sell their stocks in anticipation of further declines, which can create a self-reinforcing cycle of selling and further declines.
-It can be a challenging time for investors, but it's important to remember that bear markets are a normal part of the market cycle, and the can also present opportunities for long-term investors to buy stocks at lower prices.
+It can be a challenging time for investors, but it's important to remember that bear markets are a normal part of the healthy market cycle, and the can also present opportunities for long-term investors to buy stocks at lower prices.

 There have been several bear markets in the US throughout history.
 Here are some of the most notable ones: